 A web filter limits opportunities for employees to access NSFW content such as pornography, hateful, and violent websites.
 By blocking websites that contain this content you can reduce inappropriate web usage that would otherwise contribute to a hostile work environment.

 The ability to apply unique internet restriction policies based on the user is important for ensuring that your web filtering configuration does not cause a productivity bottleneck.

 When to use user-based web filtering policies:

 In these types of scenarios a company-wide web filtering policy will either block too much or not enough.
 By controlling internet access based on users you can make web filtering policies that properly fit the context for the users you will be managing.

+This section will touch on the most common websites to block employees from accessing in the workplace.
 For an expanded list of distracting websites that should be blocked at work, check out this blog post.

 Social media is an excellent tool for keeping in touch with family and friends or connecting with like minded communities.
 Unfortunately the addictive nature of these websites means they can easily become a major distraction.